 Cardiovascular disease happens to be a major cause of death all over the world.
 Treating it is not something easy.
-The disease causes problems on the patients’ blood vessels.
+The disease causes problems in the patients’ blood vessels.
 Once this happens, it requires complex bypass surgery.

 Researchers from the Morgridge Institute for Research have been working towards a dream to create artery banks.
 These are similar to blood banks.
 The artery banks will have readily available material to replace diseased arteries during surgery.
-The work of regenerative biologist, James Thomson, puts science a step closer to that.
+The work of the regenerative biologist, James Thomson, puts science a step closer to that.

 Thomson’s lab shows a better way of growing smooth muscle cells from pluripotent stem cells.
-The work identifies a potential drug that could reduce post-surgical risks in the patients who go through bypass surgery.
+The work identifies a potential drug that could reduce post-surgical risks in patients who go through bypass surgery.

 Thomson said that they decided to focus on blood vessels since cardiovascular disease is a major cause of death all over the world.
 In the U.S. for instance, heart disease and stroke are the number 1 and number 3 causes of death respectively.
 This research has impacts beyond making transplantation vessels.
 It is a stepping stone to advanced tissue engineering.

 The production of arteries in the lab requires two important cell types:

 The lab demonstrated different methods of generating and characterizing endothelial cells while new research mainly focuses on smooth muscle cells.